 St Joseph's is situated in Carterton, Oxfordshire, approximately twenty miles west of Oxford and a similar distance from Cheltenham and Swindon.
 Seven miles away to the north is the Cotswold town of Burford and seven miles to the east is the thriving market town of Witney.

-Since April 1st 2020, we have become one of four primary schools in the Pope Francis Multi-Academy Company.
+Since April 1st 2020, we have become part of the Pope Francis Multi-Academy Company.
 St Joseph's opened in 1968, with a catchment area of Carterton and surrounding villages.
 The primary aim is to cater for Catholic children between the ages of four and eleven.
 However, children of different faiths and backgrounds are more than welcome to come and visit and apply for a place here - this diversity is celebrated.
 Many children are from service families based at R.A.F Brize Norton.

 Our current pupil roll is approximately 100.
 All pupils participate fully in the religious life of the school.
 They follow the Diocesan programme for Religious Education, ‘A Curriculum Strategy for Religious Education in the Catholic Schools of the Archdiocese of Birmingham’ and take part in collective worship.
 The collective worship takes place both in school and in St Joseph’s Catholic Church.
 As a Catholic school, we value our strong relationship with the local parish.